Architecture

 Informal settlements are where cities are made

-A new atlas from University of Melbourne experts shows how informal settlements are not just slums, and shape urban development across most of the world
+Far from the superficial notion of ‘slums’, informal settlements shape urban development across most of the world’s cities

 The Indigenous cultural knowledges co-designing campuses